- November 29, 2019

 - If applicable, have valid photographs of the damaged item.
 The photographs must be taken immediately upon receiving the package from CBP.
 CBP reserves the right to disqualify any photographs that are provided beyond a reasonable time frame.

-The review process may take up to 8 weeks from the date filed to determine eligibility of reimbursement.
+The review process may take up to 8 weeks from the date filed to determine the eligibility of reimbursement.
 During this time, CBP will be investigating the point of which loss or damage may have occurred.
-No damage or lost will be assumed by CBP before the arrival of the package at the CBP U.S. Facility.
+No damage or loss will be assumed by CBP before the arrival of the package at the CBP U.S. Facility.
 In these specific cases, it is the responsibility of the Member to file a claim with the carrier that was assigned to deliver the package to CBP.
 CBP is also not liable for any loss or damage caused during the pre-packaging of any merchandise by the Member’s supplier.
 The Member is responsible to follow up directly with their supplier regarding this matter.
 Should CBP be liable for the loss or damage, the liability will be limited to the lesser of either the declared value, proof of purchase price or CBP maximum $200.00 CAD liability limit.
 Specific commodities, including televisions, computers, electronics, jewelry, furniture, and lighting have a maximum $200.00 CAD liability limit in the case of loss or damage regardless of the declared value or insurance costs paid.
 CBP holds the right to refuse to investigate claims that the Member fails to file within the given 30 day time limit and any such loss or damage claims will be released from CBP.

 - Any packages shipped by the Member to any U.S. residential or business address must not exceed the total retail value of $800.00 USD.
 For greater certainty, no single package shipped to a U.S. residential or business address will exceed the total retail value of $800.00 USD nor will the combined value of multiple packages shipped to a single U.S. residential or business address exceed the total retail value of $800.00 USD.
 This regulation includes shipments with an International final destination that enter the United States.